wpmorgan/HarvardCS50JS/README.md

 2. Change Maker -
 Determines the smallest amount of coins necessary to make change.
 The change is set to user input.

+3. Credit -
+Determines whether a credit card number is valid, and what type of card it is.
+Only works for Amex, MasterCard, and Visa.